lucidrains/x-transformers/README.md

 Update: There are reports that ALiBi outperform Rotary embeddings for pretraining and downstream fine-tuning.

+Update: <a href="https://arxiv.org/abs/2305.19466">New paper</a> shows that no positional embedding can length extrapolate even than explicit ones

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder